 Other local laws and regulations affecting your behaviour

 Showing disrespect, including in jest, to the country's current or former leadership or their families is a crime in the DPRK.
 Foreigners in the DPRK are closely observed by the authorities, which may include searching belongings in hotel rooms and monitoring telephone and facsimile services.

 Photographing roads, bridges, airports, rail stations, seaports, or anything other than designated public tourist sites can be perceived as espionage and may result in confiscation of cameras, and/or detention.
 Photographing scenes of poverty or other things that may cause a negative impression of the DPRK may also result in confiscation.
 You should ask permission before taking photographs in the DPRK, including of officials, soldiers or other people.
 DPRK guides can provide permission to take photographs.
 Attempts to engage in unauthorised conversation with DPRK citizens may be viewed by security personnel as espionage.

-Foreign travellers are not permitted to carry satellite phones such as Inmarsat and these may be confiscated on entry.
-Mobile phones and global positioning satellite (GPS) receivers may need to be deposited upon entry and collected on departure at the customs checkpoint.
-Importation of other audio or communications devices, including shortwave radios and computers, is prohibited.
+Foreign travellers are required to declare all published material and electronic devices upon entry to the DPRK.
+Mobile phones, satellite phones and global positioning satellite (GPS) receivers may need to be deposited upon entry and collected on departure at the customs checkpoint.

 Other legal issues to consider